 A POA or power of attorney, which enables an agent, the person trusted by the principal, to handle the affairs of the person assigning authority should the person become incapable is known as the durable POA.
 POAs provide other people power in acting on behalf of other persons, but there are actually many kinds of these legal documents: Limited POA, General POA, and Medical POA.
-The durable term may be attached to a POA which lets the POA become effective even when the principal becomes incompetent or incapable mentally.
+The durable term in POA makes it more effective even when the principal becomes incompetent or incapable mentally.

 What’s a POA?

-A POA is legal documentation that’s used in giving another person authority in acting on behalf of another person (person who assigns the authority).
+A POA is legal documentation that’s used in giving another person authority in acting on behalf of another person.
 The person that offers authority is referred to as the principal.
 As for the person that has been given authority, he or she is called as the attorney-in-fact or the agent.
 As mentioned earlier, there are different kinds of POAs.

 General POA –This type provides authority in acting for a wide range of matters including the selling and buying of personal property and real estate, management of investments and finances, the operations of a business, the handling of lawsuits and taxes, and lastly, application for benefits from the government.

 Limited POA – This one is also known as the special POA.
-With a limited POA, it provides a person authority in acting for limited situations, those that are only specified within the document.
+Limited POA provides a person authority in acting for limited situations, that are only specified within the document.

 Medical POA – This one is special as it provides someone authority in the event that you won’t be able to make medical-related decisions yourself.
 You may become physically or mentally unable in making your very own decisions.
-When that happens, having a POA will let you be at peace knowing that you have assigned the power to the right person in doing the task for you.
-There are different names that are used to refer to medical POAs such as health care proxy, health care surrogate designation, patient advocate designation, and durable health care POA.
+In that case, Medical POA will be helpful as you have the right person in doing the task for you.
+Medical POAs is same as health care proxy, health care surrogate designation, patient advocate designation, and durable health care POA.

 Also Read: How To Notarize A Power Of Attorney In UAE?